Congruence | Tucson

 These sessions may complement ongoing care and are often integrated alongside physical therapy, neuro-optometry, occupational therapy, and other medical or rehabilitative support.

-Horse–Human Reciprocity at Congruence Sanctuary
+Horse–Human Reciprocity

 Through choice, attuned presence, and nervous system–informed care, the horses at Congruence have moved beyond patterns of protection into greater safety, connection, and capacity.
 The field they now hold can support others in settling, reconnecting, and returning to their own capacity for healing.